Satharus/satharus.me/_posts/2019-12-04-writeup_egcert_finals_2019.md

 This made it much easier, so it’s testing time!

-I tried sending EGCTF{0 and then EGCTF{1, etc.. until I found that the first digit is 7.
+I tried sending EGCTF{0 and then EGCTF{1, etc.. until I figured that the first digit is 7.
 Then I figured it was scripting time (sort of) as I wasn’t gonna try all of the digits manually.

 I wrote a small loop in BASH that increases the digit by one every time and sends it to the server, calculating the total time that the command took.

-We know that it delays one second for every correct character, so if the number of seconds increase then we know that we entered a new correct character.
+We know that it delays one second for every correct character, so if the number of seconds increases then we know that we entered a new correct character.

 {: style="text-align:center"}
 ![getting-digitstext](/assets/images/writeup-egcert-finals-2019/getting-digitstext.png)